23 Common Terms In Workers’ Compensation Cases

-C&R: Compromise and Release.
-This is the term for a settlement of a Workers Compensation Case in which the applicant relinquishes the right to lifetime medical care and the right to possibly reopen a case for new and further disability after an award, in exchange for a lump some of money.
+C&R: Compromise and release.
+This is the term for a settlement of a workers’ compensation case in which the applicant relinquishes the right to lifetime medical care and the right to possibly reopen a case for new and further disability after an award, in exchange for a lump sum of money.
 A C&R must be done on an officially prescribed form and must be approved by a WCAB judge to be valid.

-DA: Defense Attorney.
-This is the attorney appointed by the employer or insurance company to try too keep benefits and payments to the injured worker as low as possible.
+DA: Defense attorney.
+This is the attorney appointed by the employer or insurance company to try to keep benefits and payments to the injured worker as low as possible.

-F&A: Findings and Award.
+F&A: Findings and award.
 The resolution of a WCAB case by a means other than a C&R in which a judge makes certain findings of fact and then issues an award of benefits based on those findings.
-An F&A may issue following trial of a case or may issue based on agreement (stipulations) of the parties.
+An F&A may be issued following trial of a case or may be issued based on agreement (stipulations) of the parties.
 An F&A usually results in less money to the injured worker than a C&R but also usually includes access to lifetime medical care.

 LBO: The Long Beach WCAB

-PD: Permanent Disability.
-This is the benefit provided by the Labor Code according to complex formulas derived from the MMI report, the AMA Guides to the Evaluation of Impairment 5th Edition, and a formula that takes the doctor’s findings and translates them into a percentage of disability on a scale of 0-100% and which takes into account the nature of the injury, the impairment from the injury, the age at time of injury, and the occupation of the injured worker.
+PD: Permanent disability.
+This is the benefit provided by the labor code according to complex formulas derived from the MMI report, the AMA Guides to the Evaluation of Impairment, Fifth Edition, and a formula that takes the doctor’s findings and translates them into a percentage of disability on a scale of 0-100% and which takes into account the nature of the injury, the impairment from the injury, the age at time of injury and the occupation of the injured worker.
 Correct evaluation of PD is one of the most litigated issues in Workers Compensation cases.
-PD can be PPD (permanent partial disability) or PTD (permanent total disability or 100% PD).
+PD can be PPD (permanent partial disability) or PTD (permanent total disability or 100 percent PD).

-QME (PQME): Qualified Medical Examiner.
-This is a doctor who has taken special training and has been recognized by the State of California as having the necessary knowledge to properly evaluate the medial issues in a Workers Compensation case.
-If the parties are represented by counsel the QME is selected from a panel 3 doctors provided by the DWC Medical Unit through a special process where each side eliminates one proposed candidate, leaving one doctor (the PQME or panel QME) to do the evaluation.
+QME (PQME): Qualified medical examiner.
+This is a doctor who has taken special training and has been recognized by the state of California as having the necessary knowledge to properly evaluate the medial issues in a workers’ compensation case.
+If the parties are represented by counsel the QME is selected from a panel of three doctors provided by the DWC medical unit through a special process where each side eliminates one proposed candidate, leaving one doctor (the PQME or panel QME) to do the evaluation.

 SDO: The San Diego Workers Compensation Appeals Board.

-TD: Temporary Disability.
-This benefit is payable at 2/3 of the injured worker’s average weekly earnings for each day the doctor provides an off work order as a result of a work injury.
-The benefit is subject to maximum and minimum limits and may only be paid for 104 weeks within 5 years of the date of injury.
+TD: Temporary disability.
+This benefit is payable at two-thirds of the injured worker’s average weekly earnings for each day the doctor provides an off-work order as a result of a work injury.
+The benefit is subject to maximum and minimum limits and may only be paid for 104 weeks within five years of the date of injury.
 TD can be total (TTD) or payable for wage loss due to work restrictions (TPD or temporary partial disability).
 The time limitation on payment TPD is much longer than the limit for paying TTD noted previously.

-U&C: Usual & Customary.
+U&C: Usual and customary.
 The term refers to the normal job an individual was doing when injured.
 Temporary inability to do the usual and customary job will result in some form of disability payment unless the employer can offer alternative or modified work.